Vhou-Atroph/TT-Damage-Calculator/README.md

 For some versions of the calculator, I will compile it completely and release a standalone executable for users who either do not want to or are unable to compile the dependencies themselves.
 You can find the latest release at <https://github.com/Vhou-Atroph/TT-Damage-Calculator/releases/latest>.

+GitHub executable releases target Windows users.
+Linux users must use Pypi to install this program.

 #### Pypi

 Alternatively, you can install the package using Pypi: